Home / Blog / Tab Groups Disappear Fix

 4. Use Close group instead of Delete or Ungroup when you want to hide a group for later.

-5. Use Ctrl+Shift+T or Cmd+Shift+T quickly after closing the wrong window.
+5. Use Ctrl+Shift+T or Command+Shift+T quickly after closing the wrong window.

-6. Snapshot high-value groups before major work sessions, travel planning, research sprints, or anything you would hate to rebuild from History.
+6. Snapshot important groups before major work sessions, travel planning, research sprints, or anything you would hate to rebuild from History.

 7. Export important snapshots to a file when you want an offline copy.

 Chrome exposes tab groups through an extension API, and the API group IDs are unique within a browser session.
-So be careful about assuming every visible group has a simple permanent identifier that can always be recovered later.
+Be careful about assuming every visible group has a permanent identifier that can always be recovered later.
 That does not mean Chrome cannot save tab groups.
-Chrome's current help explains that saved and synced tab groups are part of normal signed-in use.
+Chrome's help explains that saved and synced tab groups are part of normal signed-in use.

-Check Chrome menu > Tab groups and the bookmarks bar first.
+Check Chrome menu > Tab groups and the bookmarks bar Grid / tab groups control first.
 If the group is not there, try Recently Closed.
 If that fails, recover URLs from History and rebuild the group manually.

 TabGroup Vault saves Chrome tab group snapshots and exports them to JSON for offline backup.
-Free to try, Pro is $29 lifetime.
+Free to try.
+Pro is $39 lifetime.

 Why do my Chrome tab groups keep disappearing?

 Your Chrome tab groups may be closed, hidden from the bookmarks bar, listed under Chrome menu > Tab groups, tied to another Chrome profile, deleted, or ungrouped.
-Check the Tab groups menu and bookmarks bar settings before rebuilding the group.
+Check the Tab groups menu, the bookmarks bar Grid / tab groups control, and Appearance settings before you rebuild them.

-How do I get my Chrome tab groups back?
+How do I restore tab groups in Chrome?

-Open Chrome menu > Tab groups, check the bookmarks bar tab-group button, enable Settings > Appearance > Show tab groups in bookmarks bar, then try Ctrl+Shift+T or Cmd+Shift+T for recently closed windows.
+Open Chrome menu > Tab groups first, then check the bookmarks bar Grid / tab groups control and select the group name.
+If you do not see saved groups there, enable Settings > Appearance > Show tab groups in bookmarks bar and Automatically pin new tab groups to the bookmarks bar.
+Next, try Ctrl+Shift+T on Windows or Command+Shift+T on Mac for recently closed tabs or windows.
 If the group structure is gone, use chrome://history to recover the URLs.

 Does Chrome save tab groups?